octobercms/october/modules/backend/widgets/table/README.md

 ### Showing editors

 The table object calls the `onFocus()` method of the cell processors when a cell is clicked or navigated (with the keyboard).
 The cell processor can build a cell editor when this method is called, if it's required.

+### Drop-down cell processor

+The drop-down column type can load options from the column configuration or with AJAX.
+Example column configuration:

+    color:
+        title: Color
+        type: dropdown
+        options:
+            red: Red
+            green: Green
+            blue: Blue
+        width: 15%

+If the `options` element is not presented in the configuration, the options will be loaded with AJAX.

+**TODO:** Document the AJAX interface

+**TODO:** Plan the option caching.
+Requirements:
+ - a) options could depend on other values in the current row.
+ - b) options could always be cached regardless of other values in the row.

 # Server-side table widget (Backend\Widgets\Table)